PubsandBeer

 The pub is found in Bethersden, Kent, TN26 3AG.

 Two bar pub in The Street, in a pretty Kent village south of Ashford, located not far from the C of E church.
 Lounge bar on the left has tables for food as well as seating at the bar.
 Public bar has the stillage for the gravity dispense beers and also a pool table and juke box.
 Low ceilings lined with hops add to the cosy feel.
 Large beer garden to the side.
 Three handpumps plus the gravity beer.
 Selection of regional brewers.
 This pub closed for business on Sunday 18th October 2020.
 Future unknown.
 Good news December 2022 - successful local community buy-out with hope to reopen late spring 2023 and did re-open on Friday 26th May 2023 to great local fanfare.
-Local CAMRA branch Pub of the Year 2025.
+Local CAMRA branch Pub of the Year 2025 and 2026.
+CAMRA Kent (Mid) Pub of the Year 2026.

 Map location